 The government has an attorney, and so should you

-When facing the prospects of jail or prison, you should never be without an attorney.
+When facing the prospect of jail or prison, you should never be without an attorney.
 When you are charged with a crime, you may feel that you are presumed guilty.
-You may have been taken to jail, posted bond and now must follow the government’s system for dealing with the criminally accused.
+You may have been taken to jail, posted bond, and now must follow the government’s system for dealing with the criminally accused.
 Fortunately, you are not presumed guilty.
 In fact, you are presumed innocent.
-A strong presumption that remains with you unless the government proves your guilt beyond a reasonable doubt.
+A strong presumption remains with you unless the government proves your guilt beyond a reasonable doubt.

 Sometimes a resolution without trial may be necessary depending on the evidence the government has against you.
-Often the government has weaknesses in their case and an attorney can articulate reasons why a case should be dismissed or a better resolution should be offered.
-When facing the prospects of probation, jail or prison, you should never stand by yourself.
+Often the government has weaknesses in its case and an attorney can articulate reasons why a case should be dismissed or a better resolution should be offered.
+When facing the prospects of probation, jail, or prison, you should never stand by yourself.

 How an attorney can help your case